tedyoung/dropwizard/docs/source/getting-started.rst

 .. _example conf here: https://github.com/dropwizard/dropwizard/blob/master/dropwizard-example/src/main/java/com/example/helloworld/HelloWorldConfiguration.java

-Here's what our configuration class will looks like, full `example conf here`_ :
+Here's what our configuration class will look like (you can see a full-fledged configuration example `here`_ :

 .. _gs-configuration-class: